puppetlabs/puppetdb/documentation/install_from_source.markdown

     $ tar -xzf puppetdb-*.tar.gz
     $ cd puppetdb-*

-Now to perform a full installation of the service and the termini code (usually when running PuppetDB on the same host as the Puppet Server):
+To perform a full installation of the service and the PuppetDB-termini code (usually the best choice when running PuppetDB on the same host as the Puppet Server):

     $ sudo bash install.sh all